 - Fight for you in court if necessary.

 It’s unlikely that your claim will even turn into a lawsuit and go to court.
 Most of the time, personal injury claims are settled outside of court.
 In the rare event you go to trial, your lawyer will ensure they represent your case and your rights to the highest degree.

 Talk to a Spinal Cord Injury Attorney in Atlanta Today

-Anyone who has suffered a spinal cord injury needs an expert in his or her corner.
+Anyone who has suffered a spinal cord injury needs an expert in their corner.
 You only have one chance to get this right.
 The Atlanta spinal cord injury attorneys at John Foy & Associates have been in business in Georgia for more than 20 years.

 You want the peace of mind and confidence that you chose a spinal cord injury attorney who will fight for you.
-Give us a call or contact us online for your FREE consultation.
+Give us a call or fill out our contact form to get a free case consultation.